neondatabase/website/content/docs/reference/glossary.md

 ### Activity Monitor

-A process that monitors a Neon compute for activity.
-During periods of inactivity, the Activity Monitor gracefully places the Compute into an `Idle` state to save energy and resources.
+A process that monitors a Neon compute instance for activity.
+During periods of inactivity, the Activity Monitor gracefully places the compute into an `Idle` state to save energy and resources.
 The Activity Monitor closes idle connections after 5 minutes of inactivity.
 When a connection is made to an idle compute, the Activity Monitor reactivates the compute.

 ### API